Should You Get a Flu Vaccine?

 Healthy people can be infected by the influenza virus and transmit it to others.
 But young children, elderly people, pregnant women, and people with certain medical conditions are at greater risk of suffering serious complications from the flu.

 The best way to reduce the risk of catching the flu and spreading it to others is to receive an annual flu vaccine.
 Vaccines are available either as an injection or nasal spray.
 When more people in a community get the flu vaccine, the illness spreads to fewer people, and the whole community enjoys stronger immunity.
+Some experts suggest wearing a mask and doing good handwashing to reduce the chance of exposure to the flu.

 How Flu Vaccines Work